About Us

 Mission

-The Environmental Justice Action Research Clinic aims to improve environmental health by engaging in collaborative action-oriented research with impacted communities and educating future community-engaged scholars and practitioners.
+The Environmental Justice Action Research Clinic aims to reduce environmental health inequities by collaborating with impacted communities on action-oriented research and educating future community-engaged scholars and practitioners.

 Vision